Blog Total Locker Service

 Most locker keys are identified using a key code.
 This is usually stamped on the original key or on the face of the lock.

 If you need help locating the correct number, read our guide on how to find your locker key code.
-For a closer look at manufacturer ranges, see locker key numbers explained.
+For a closer look at manufacturer ranges and numbering logic, see locker key numbers explained.

-The code determines the exact cutting pattern.
-Without it, producing an accurate replacement becomes more difficult and may require lock identification instead.
+The code determines the cutting pattern used to produce the replacement.
+Without it, ordering becomes less precise and may require lock identification instead.

 How to Order Replacement Locker Keys

-Ordering replacement locker keys is straightforward when the correct information is available.
+Ordering replacement locker keys is usually straightforward when the correct information is available.

-- Locate the key code (on key or lock)
+• Locate the key code on the key or lock

 You can order directly through our locker key replacement service, where keys are cut to code and dispatched quickly across the UK.

-If speed matters, see our guide to next-day locker key replacement in the UK.
-If you are ready to order now, use our locker key replacement service.
+If speed matters, read our guide to next-day locker key replacement in the UK.

 What to Do If You Have Lost Your Locker Key